Enrolling for Degree Courses

 The IFL Dance Club, now in its fifth year, aims to provide IFL students with the opportunity to participate in extra-curricular activities and to socialize with their fellow students across different year levels.

 The Club meets every Saturday morning from 8:00 to 11:00.
-Prior to 2006, the Club normally conducted a dance class in which participants learned Khmer popular dance.
+Before 2006, the Club normally conducted a dance class in which participants learned Khmer popular dance.
 In the 2006-2007 academic year, however, three separate classes were introduced: music (flute), Flag Dance, and Ploy.
-These three classes were run mainly to prepare students for their performance during the 2006-2007 Khmer Culture Day and New Year celebration and the 5th ASEAN Youth Forum in August, 2007.
+These three classes were run mainly to prepare students for their performance during the 2006-2007 Khmer Culture Day and New Year celebration and the 5th ASEAN Youth Forum in August 2007.

-The Club employs four instructors, three from the Royal University of Fine Art and one from the Royal University of Phnom Penh.
+The Club employs four instructors, three from the Royal University of Fine Arts and one from the Royal University of Phnom Penh.

 Sporting Activities